 Why did Jesus have to die in order for human beings to be saved?

-A part of the answer lies in the fact that a just and perfect God could not simply sweep sin under the carpet and go on running a perfect universe.
+A part of the answer to Jesus' death lies in the fact that a just and perfect God could not simply sweep sin under the carpet and go on running a perfect universe.
 God must deal with the injustice of sin.
 Suppose a criminal should come before a judge and that judge would simply excuse a crime of murder, rape, or theft simply because the judge loved the criminal.
 What would society think of such a judge?